Rector Trainor reviews events of Hilary Term 2021

 Costi Levy will cox for Oxford in the 75th Women’s Boat Race on 4 April

 As in earlier stages of the pandemic, College business unrelated to Covid-19 advanced across a variety of issues.
 The restoration and renovation of the Library took a major step forward in early February when Domestic Bursar Babis Karakoulas submitted the College’s design to the authorities.
 In Trinity Term the College will consider committing itself to construction (and substitute library provision) between July 2022 and September 2023.
 The Development team are busy preparing to launch a mini campaign to secure further philanthropic support for the project and we look forward to sharing more information with you as plans progress.
 A significant encouragement to this new project came through a major award for the College’s last substantial construction exercise, Cohen Quad; it won a national Civic Trust Award, the building’s second major architectural accolade.
 Another capital project planned for later this year is the refurbishment of the lodge entrance on Turl Street.
 This work is needed in order to make the College more accessible and will allow us to keep the doors open during certain times of the day whilst also ensuring that the site is secure.
 On another front, the project to update the College’s statutes secured formal approval from the University.
 The College seal (affixed by a large thumbscrew-like device under the care of the Finance & Estates Bursar, Nick Badman) was then applied to the proposals; they now await approval by the Privy Council and Parliament.
-Environmental projects are also gaining momentum, including reductions in the College’s production of solid waste and the use of regulatory devices on Exeter’s radiators.
+With sustainability a core part of the College’s strategic plan it is encouraging that environmental projects are also gaining momentum, including reductions in the College’s production of solid waste and the use of regulatory devices on Exeter’s radiators.

 The refurbished Library will have a lift, making it fully accessible